is part of the Informa Markets Division of Informa PLC

 Justin George, Director, Urban Equation and Partner, Windmill Developments

 Derek Goring, Senior Vice President, Development, First Gulf

 Asad Niazi, President, Canopy Lands Inc.

-Joe Svec, Director, Development, Choice REIT
+Joe Svec, Associate Vice President, Development, Choice REIT

 Construction costs have been rising for several years, but the rate of increase accelerated significantly in 2018 in virtually all markets across the country.
 Current research indicates that the cost of constructing a high-rise residential building increased by 10% in the GTA last year.
 In some markets, it’s even higher.
 As a result, developers face tough decisions for both projects that are underway and those that are planned.
 With challenges finding trades and labour compounded by rising soft and hard costs, many projects will not make their proformas.
 What is driving these cost increases and what are their impacts for 2019 and beyond?
 How are developers mitigating the impacts and what innovative solutions are they uncovering to offset the rising costs?
 Given the escalations in land costs, how has this made decision-making even more challenging?